parMaster/audiofeed/README.md

 # Audiofeed

+## ToDo
+- Description about Golang version
+- Golang binary installation manual
+- Illustrate in screenshots the directory tree and the result on iPhone

 ## Demo
 - Visit http://audiofeed_demo.cdns.com.ua/index/ to check out the demo instance of the service with a couple of public-domain audiobooks